codingwithmaajid/Amd-Slingshot/README.md

-Create a professional, high-quality README.md for my project "Retail Pilot AI".

-Follow ALL these requirements strictly:

-1. Structure the README with clear sections and proper markdown formatting.

-2. Include the following sections:

 # 🚀 Retail Pilot AI
 A short, powerful project description (2–3 lines) explaining that this is an AI-powered retail decision assistant.